-For all the horror fans out there, the Irish horror films that certainly give you the shivers
+For all the horror fans out there, these Irish horror films certainly give you the shivers.

-Horror films aren’t everyone’s cup of tea – you either either love them or refuse to watch.
+Horror films aren’t everyone’s cup of tea – you either love them or refuse to watch them.
 There have been quite a few horror films produced in Ireland, many of which will definitely scare the daylights out of you.
 For all the horror fans out there, we have compiled a list of some of the scariest Irish horror films.

 "Wake Wood" is a film that ties back to the classics of ’70s folk horror.
 If you aren’t a fan of a possessed little girl this may not be for you.
 The film had a stand-up cast, including Aidan Gillen and Timothy Spall.

 The film follows a young man who is investigating the death of his late wife.
 This movie goes old school in terms of the storyline, but overall the film gives off a creepy and unnerving vibe.

 "Byzantium" is a fantasy thriller about two vampires living in a small British seaside town.
 The film has Irish actor Saoirse Ronan and will be sure to give you chills.

 "The Hallow" is a British/Irish horror movie filmed in Ireland.
 The story revolves around a family who moves to a remote Irish village surrounded by a large forest.
 The film is a dark fairytale that will be sure to give you a fright.

 "Let Us Pray" is a morality tale, combining dark comedy and a lot of gore.
 The film follows a stranger who gets arrested in a small village where everything starts to go very wrong.
 If you can’t handle a lot of blood this may not be for you.

 If you aren’t into straight-up horror fan you may be interested in some very dark and scary comedy.
 In "Grabbers," the creators found a way to produce a frightening film that was actually funny in the process.